 Libsyn statistics offers a fully customization export which allows you to create, save, export or setup recurring exports for.
 This option is available for our $20 level accounts and higher.

-This page will provide you with a range of export options.
+This page provides you with a range of export options.
 We will go through each one, one by one.

 Give your export a recognizable name.
 When you save your export, you can come back later and rerun the export, or make changes.
 Keeping the name recognizable will help you quickly separate which report is which.